Home ยป Course ยป Sauces & Condiments ยป Gluten-Free Turkey Gravy

 Notes

-7. Fridge: Store any leftover gravy in an airtight container in the fridge for up to 5 days.
-Reheat it on the stove or in the microwave until it is piping hot.
+• Fridge life: Store leftover gravy in an airtight container in the fridge for up to 5 days.

 Nutrition